 From turtle races and horseshoe games, to bubble gum blowing contests and water balloon fights, Pawnee’s July 4th Games will delight children of all ages.
 Known for old-fashioned fun at its best, the annual July 4th Games is held on the lawn of the historic Pawnee County Courthouse and features an egg-toss, boot-toss, sack races, tug-of-war tournaments, tricycle races and more.
 Watch the parade wind through downtown at noon and then head over to Pawnee Lake for fireworks at dusk.

-Pack a picnic, grab your favorite swimsuit and don’t forget your American flag as you head to the annual Duck Creek Fireworks celebration for plenty of fun in the sun along the shores of picturesque Grand Lake in northeast Oklahoma.
-Enjoy live music, swimming, delicious food and vendor booths while waiting for the much-celebrated boat parade along Duck Creek in Ketchum to begin.
+This Fourth, head to the annual Duck Creek Fireworks celebration for plenty of fun in the sun along the shores of picturesque Grand Lake in northeast Oklahoma.
 When evening draws near, lift your gaze skyward for the popular War Bird flyover and then wait until after the sun sets over Grand Lake for fireworks synchronized to patriotic music.